FbW-E10/SPA-Lessons/8-Deployment/README.md

 **The Easiest Way to Deploy a React App**

 Would you believe that you can deploy your React app to the internet from scratch in minutes?
-That may sound like the tagline for a too-good-to-be-true advertisement but it is really possible with Vercel
+That may sound like the tagline for a too-good-to-be-true advertisement but it is really possible with Vercel.

 **Deploy React to Vercel**

 Vercel is a platform for deploying the fastest React sites.
-You can deploy your site with zero configuration to the best frontend infrastructure.
+You can deploy your site with zero configuration to the best frontend infrastructure. **With Vercel you can deploy up to five apps for free**.

 - Develop: Build React sites that connect to your favorite APIs, databases, and content management systems.